Public Diplomacy in a Sustainable World

 This initiative explores the vital role of public diplomacy in engaging multiple stakeholders on global development issues.
 CPD will create a framework for understanding the relationship between international development and public diplomacy and the impact that state and non-state actors can play in the process.
 Analysis of water diplomacy, corporate diplomacy efforts and specific international aid projects will continue.

-See how to help save the planet through the UN Sustainable Development Goals
+Mila Rosenthal discussed how to help save the planet through the UN Sustainable Development Goals.

-The role of PD in engaging stakeholders to implement the UN’s Sustainable Development Goals is explored on May 12 in a forum in DC.
+The role of PD in engaging stakeholders to implement the UN’s Sustainable Development Goals was explored on May 12 in a forum in DC.

 Ambassador Wagar discussed the Trans-Pacific Partnership and its public diplomacy implications.